fcarli3/Applied_Cryptography/diffie_hellman/README.md

 ```

 ## 2048-bit DH parameters Generation
-Before running the program , the user should generate 2048-bit DH parameters using OpenSSL command-line tools.
+Before running the program , the user should generate 2048-bit DH parameters using the OpenSSL command-line tool.

 ```bash
 openssl dhparam -C 2048